-This ideal gas law calculator will help you establish the properties of an ideal gas subject to changes of pressure, temperature or volume.
-Read on to learn what are the characteristics of an ideal gas, how to use the ideal gas law equation and what is the definition of an ideal gas constant.
+This ideal gas law calculator will help you establish the properties of an ideal gas subject to pressure, temperature, or volume changes.
+Read on to learn about the characteristics of an ideal gas, how to use the ideal gas law equation, and the definition of the ideal gas constant.

 What is an ideal gas